 The representative will ask the consumer for their information and enter it into the system.
 Information includes name, address, date of birth, last 4 numbers of Social Security Number (SSN4) and qualifying program(s).
+With the implementation of the Eligibility Check API, this information may be collected via the carrier's system, such as through their website, and transmitted to the NV.

-2 CONSENT, CERTIFY AND SIGN
+(2) CONSENT, CERTIFY AND SIGN

 The consumer must check a box indicating they consent to use their information to check if they qualify for Lifeline.
 The consumer must initial electronically that they agree to the Lifeline certifications and must type in their name to sign the application form.
+If using the Eligibility Check API, the consumer will be redirected from the carrier's website to the NV to perform this step.